Teichlab/celltypist/README.md

   print(model_key)
   # -> Output: 'T_cell.pkl'
   ```
   Note that not all nodes have a valid `model` value.
-For instance, a leaf node does not require a local classifier since it has no children.
+For instance, a leaf node or a single-child internal node does not require a local classifier since it has no children.

   Retrieve the flat CellTypist model (i.e., local classifier) linked to this node.
   ```python